-A strategy that aims to reduce crime through aggressive law enforcement.
+A strategy that aims to reduce crime through strict law enforcement.

 Focus of the intervention

-Aggressive order maintenance, which is popularly known as zero-tolerance policing, is one of two strategies that is often used to address the disorderly conditions – or broken windows – that are thought to lead to more serious crime.
+Aggressive order maintenance, popularly known as zero-tolerance policing, is one of two strategies that are often used to address the disorderly conditions – or ‘broken windows’ – that are hypothesised to lead to more serious crime.

-Aggressive order maintenance involves the police trying to re-establish order by both:
+Aggressive order maintenance involves the police trying to re-establish order by:

 - strictly enforcing the law

-Other narratives relevant to this topic include problem-orientated policing and hot spots policing.
+Other summaries relevant to this topic include problem-orientated policing and hot spots policing.

 Effect – how effective is it?

-Overall, zero-tolerance policing strategies have not had a statistically significant effect on crime.
+A meta-analysis of 19 tests showed that zero-tolerance policing had no statistically significant effect on recorded crime.
+Specifically:

 How strong is the evidence?